Dynamic Graph Convolutional Networks Using the Tensor M-Product: Tensor Dynamic Graph Embedding

 where

-\end{definition} In order to avoid the computation of an eigendecomposition, \citet{defferrard2016} use a polynomial to approximate the filter function.
+\end{Definition} In order to avoid the computation of an eigendecomposition, \cite{defferrard2016} uses a polynomial to approximate the filter function.
 We take a similar approach, and approximate $g(\De)$ with an M-product polynomial.
-For this approximation to make sense, we impose additional structure on $g$. \begin{assumption} Assume that $g : \Rb^{1 \times 1 \times T} \rightarrow \Rb^{1 \times 1 \times T}$ is defined as
+For this approximation, we impose additional structure on $g$. \begin{assumption} Assume that $g : \Rb^{1 \times 1 \times T} \rightarrow \Rb^{1 \times 1 \times T}$ is defined as